 (2) Provide detailed design information and engine exhaust product test data, collected according to TOP 2-2-614 (reference 1) for completion of the HHA on engine exhaust products.
 Design materiel so that engine exhaust and other chemical products are prevented from directly entering breathing zone of operators and maintainers and not located in close proximity to air intakes.

-(3) Provide the material safety data sheet (MSDS), composition, purpose and quantity of any miscellaneous chemicals used in the operation and maintenance of the materiel to the U.S. Army Public Health Command.
+(3) Provide the material safety data sheet (MSDS), composition, purpose and quantity of any miscellaneous chemicals used in the operation and maintenance of the materiel to the Army Public Health Center.
 Make MSDSs available to users and maintainers, including information on specific use, handling, storage and disposal requirements in appropriate technical manuals (TM).

 (4) Eliminate or reduce the number of miscellaneous toxic/hazardous chemicals used by design or substitution to the maximum extent feasible.
-The Army Institute of Public Health's Toxicity Evaluation Program (TEP) performs toxicity clearances and evaluations for chemicals used by the Army (reference 2).
+The Army Public Health Center's Toxicity Evaluation Program (TEP) performs toxicity clearances and evaluations for chemicals used by the Army (reference 2).
 If you would like to request a toxicity clearance, please click on the link provided in reference 3 and complete the steps that follow.
 Please prepare a formal, signed memorandum requesting a toxicity clearance and upload it during the application process.
 An example memorandum may be found in reference 2.

 (1) Weapon combustion products and engine exhaust from vehicle engines, generators or other sources are a primary source of potential toxic gas exposures.
 Engine exhaust products are a complex mixture of a variety of hazardous chemical substances.
 Other potential sources of exposures to chemical substances include fuels, oils, lubricants, cleaners/solvents, fire extinguishing agents, battery acid/chemicals, refrigerant and other miscellaneous chemicals used in the life cycle management of materiel.
 Soldiers can suffer a variety of health effects based upon the physical form of the chemical, the route of entry, and duration of exposure.